ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 enough.

 Finally crimp leads onto the inductor and capacitor leads and screw them together with the copper lugs.
+By keeping the inductor leads shorter, tension will be applied to the PVC (instead of the capacitor).

 ![finished-trap.jpg](/assets/images/finished-trap.jpg)